Employee Advocacy & Boosting Your Employer Brand: a chat with Datadog

 About Great Place to Work®

 Great Place to Work® is the global authority on workplace culture.
-We help organizations quantify their culture and produce better business results by creating a high-trust work experience for all employees.
+We help organisations quantify their culture and produce better business results by creating a high-trust work experience for all employees.
 We recognise Great Place to Work-Certified™ companies and the Best Workplaces™ in more than 60 countries.
 To join the thousands of companies that have committed to building high-trust company cultures that help them attract, contact us today, and click below to find out more about boosting your employer brand.

 Build your Employer Brand